JackLumers/Top-Down-Shooter-Sample/README.md

 # TopDownShooterSample
 A sample game that I did as a test task project.
+Done in 3 days.

 # Project Setup
 * Unity version: 2021.3.26f